TWELVE AND ABOVE : THE WISDOM COUNCIL

 Throughout their history, indigenous cultures, in the face of extreme pressure, have successfully maintained a deep understanding of how to live in harmony with Nature.
 These ancestral Wisdom Traditions hold many essential keys, in the form of both practical and spiritual wisdom, to redress the balance between Nature and Humanity.

-In November 2017, Le Ciel will bring together twelve highly spiritually evolved Masters from indigenous and wisdom cultures across the globe to meet in New York City.
-These Masters will meditate on solutions to implement a more ecological society as well as how to spread this consciousness on a global scale.
+In November 2017, Le Ciel brought together twelve highly spiritually evolved Elders from indigenous and wisdom cultures across the globe to meet at the United Nations in New York City.
+These Elders meditated on solutions to implement a more ecological society as well as how to spread this consciousness on a global scale.
 Following this, Le Ciel will host a symposium bringing together this Wisdom Council with innovators, investors and global influencers.
 Together, they will work on delivering an actionable plan to help transform social, environmental and economic paradigms.
 The symposium will address some of the most important issues facing the planet today, through solution-oriented workshops that will range from educational and financial models, to sustainable energy solutions and climate change.
 This will be an opportunity to integrate indigenous wisdom into our modern worldview, thus shifting from a perspective of Separation between humanity and the natural world, to one of Interconnectivity.

-These twelve participants, between whom there is an entirely flat hierarchy, are being chosen for their unique possibilities to lead change.
-The encounter will combine the Twelve’s specific keys to maximize their contribution to humanity: their profound understanding of how to live on this Earth in harmony with Nature.
+These twelve participants, between whom there is an entirely flat hierarchy, have been chosen for their unique possibilities to lead change.
+The encounter combined the Twelve’s specific keys to maximize their contribution to humanity: their profound understanding of how to live on this Earth in harmony with Nature.